Pseudofolliculitis barbae

-Pseudofolliculitis barbae (PFB) is a persistent irritation caused by shaving.
+Pseudofolliculitis barbae (PFB) is a type of irritant folliculitis that commonly affects people who have curly or thick facial hair.
+It occurs when hair curls back into the skin after shaving, causing inflammation, redness, and bumps.
+This can lead to ingrown hairs, scarring, and skin discoloration.
+PFB can be treated with various methods, including changing shaving habits, using topical creams or ointments, and undergoing laser hair removal.
+Prevention measures include proper shaving techniques, using sharp razors, and avoiding too close a shave.

 It was first described in 1956.

 Signs and symptoms

 Related conditions

-Razor burn is a less serious condition caused by shaving, characterized by mild to moderate redness and irritation on the surface of the skin.
-Unlike PFB, it is usually transient and there is no infection involved.
+Razor burn is a lesser condition caused by shaving, characterized by mild to moderate redness and irritation on the surface of the skin.
+Unlike PFB, it is usually transient, and there is no infection involved.

 There is also a condition called folliculitis barbae.
 The difference between the two is the cause of the inflammation in the hair follicles.
 Where folliculitis barbae is caused by viral or bacterial infections, pseudofolliculitis is created by irritation from shaving and ingrown hairs.

-Pseudofolliculitis nuchae, a related condition, occurs on the back of the neck, often along the posterior hairline, when curved hairs are cut short and allowed to grow back into the skin.
+Pseudofolliculitis nuchae, a related condition, occurs on the back of the neck, often along the posterior hairline when curved hairs are cut short and allowed to grow back into the skin.
 Left untreated, this can develop into acne keloidalis nuchae, a condition in which hard, dark keloid-like bumps form on the neck.
 Both occur frequently in black men in the military.
 It is so common in the U.S. military that the services have protocols for its management.